 Thanks for popping by, I’m Ben.
 I currently live in my hometown, Newcastle Upon Tyne.
-I spend most of my time looking out of the window, hanging out with my 95 year old Nana Lily and bowling with friends.
+I spend most of my time looking out of the window.

 I’m guessing you’re here as you’re interested in the films… I’ve been lucky enough to make some short films one of my personal faves is Step Right Up it played at over 35 film festivals, won 3 awards, nominated for a further 20 and we were long-listed for the BAFTA Best Short Film Award… not bad considering it was a film school exercise and only had 32mins of film stock.

 The first film I wrote and directed, A Plastic Toy Dinosaur, was made while at university with a bunch of lovely and talented people including producer Rob Watson.
 The film played at over 20 film festivals, we won numerous awards and was screened on BBC 3.
 This led us to be nominated for the BBC New Filmmaker of the Year Award.

 In 2016 I started collaborating with the incredibly talented Producer Maria Caruana Galizia (Candle and Bell), our first project together Mordechai, funded by The Pears Short Film Fund and UK Jewish Film premiered in 2017 and has since screened at huge festivals all over the world… including London BFI Film Festival 2017, Palm Springs Shortsfest 2017, Denver Film Festival 2017, and lots more Bafta and Oscar qualifying film festivals.
 The film was also Long-listed for the BAFTA in 2018...
 We are currently developing the short in to a feature with our friend and collaborator Dan Mersh on-board to co-write